-Consumer Directed Care means consumers have the right to ask for dementia specialist Caregivers and Nurses such as those provided by Daughterly Care.
-We know first-hand that people living with dementia can and do lead content, engaging and even joyful lives when they are living in the supported, engaging and caring, familiar environment of their own home.
+Consumer Directed Care means consumers have the right to ask for dementia specialist Care Workers and private Nurses such as those provided by Daughterly Care.
+We know first-hand that people living with dementia can and do lead content, engaging and even joyful lives when they are living in the supported, engaging and caring, and familiar environment of their own home.

 As Dementia Care specialists we can give you peace of mind so you can take the Respite Care break that good health demands.

 Regular respite care breaks can help you to:

 - meet up with friends.
 To have engaging conversations about life outside the world of dementia.
 Let us care for your elderly Loved One while you go to the University of the Third Age, Book Club, Bridge, movies, choir etc

 - get regular physical exercise.
 Exercise reduces stress in the body and strengthens your core muscles which improves your balance and health.
 Plus, what’s good for your heart health is good for your brain health.
 We can care for your elderly Loved One while you catch up with friends at your tennis, golf, bowls or bush walking club

 - attend to your own medical and health needs

 - do activities you enjoy to recharge your soul and keep life positive and meaningful for you

 Evidence shows that if you don’t take regular respite care breaks it takes an unacceptable toll on your physical and mental health, so respite is not an ‘optional-nice-to-have’, it’s a medical and good health essential.

 The Government may pay for the cost of emergency or short term In Home Respite Care, if you are stressed out and at breaking point.
 The Government also funds ongoing Consumer Directed Care Government Subsidised Respite via In Home Care Packages, ask us how.